klehfair/docker-lamp/README.md

 >If port 80 and 443 is occupied, please edit it inside .env __HOST_MACHINE_UNSECURE_HOST_PORT__ and ____HOST_MACHINE_SECURE_HOST_PORT__

 Your LAMP stack is now ready!!
-You can access it via `http://localhost` and phpMyAdmin via `http://localhost:8080`
+You can access it via `http://localhost` (but please don't, as laravel is not set up yet) and phpMyAdmin via `http://localhost:8080`

 ---